DirectoryTree/Bartender/README.md

 ```

 Once the user successfully authenticates, they will be redirected to the `/auth/{driver}/callback`
-route, which will automatically be create or update their application user account.
+route, which will automatically create or update their application user account.

 ### Soft Deletes